Swegbloo/Nemoh/doc/main.rst

    -  The minimum distance, :math:`\epsilon`, between the flow and source points for the influence coefficient computation is user-specified.

    -  The source distributions are then obtained by solving the linear system.
 There are three options for the solver: Gauss elimination, LU-decomposition and GMRES.
-If the GMRES solver :raw-latex:`\cite{GMRES}` is used and the target tolerance is not achieved after the maximum number of iterations, the problem is automatically solved by LU-decomposition.
+If the GMRES solver :cite:p:`GMRES` is used and the target tolerance is not achieved after the maximum number of iterations, the problem is automatically solved by LU-decomposition.
 License for using GMRES has to be obtained in https://www.cerfacs.fr/algor/Softs/GMRES/license.html.

 -  **``postProc``**: post-processes the **``solver``**\ ’s output files.
 The results are the excitation forces, added mass and damping coefficients.
 Optionally, the program computes